'New Super Mario Bros. U Deluxe' hits Switch in January 2019

 New #SuperMario Bros.
 U Deluxe is coming to #NintendoSwitch on 1/11/19 and includes both the New Super Mario Bros.
 U and New Super Luigi U games! pic.twitter.com/DMeqksC4dT— Nintendo of America (@NintendoAmerica) September 13, 2018

 The full game is heading to Switch and it's getting two new characters along the way, Nabbit and Toadette.
-Nabbit doesn't take damage, while Toadette can transform into Peachette and execute special jumping moves.
+Nabbit doesn't take damage, while Toadette can transform into Peachette and execute double jumps.

 Nintendo announced New Super Mario Bros.
 U Deluxe during the September 2018 edition of its Nintendo Direct live stream.